Becoming a Regulated Entity

 A business that needs to be licensed should contact the Authorisations Division as soon as possible in advance of the desired date for commencing business to arrange a meeting.
 The Division’s contact details can be found below.

 The assessment process for licence applicants involves a thorough evaluation to ensure the Authority’s fitness and propriety criteria, including integrity, competence and solvency, are met.
 This evaluation will be carried out in accordance with the Authority's Licensing Policy for Regulated Activities under the Financial Services Act 2008 (“licensing policy”), under the Authority’s Licensing Procedure.
 The licensing policy is supported by the Training and Competency Framework.
-Persons that must be vetted will need to submit the appropriate vetting forms.
-Details of which form is required may be found in the Vetting Guidance section of the website.
-The vetting forms are available on the Key Person forms page.
+Individuals that are intended to hold Controlled Functions, and who must therefore have their fitness and propriety assessed will need to submit the appropriate F&P forms.
+Details of the Controlled Functions and which form is required may be found in the Regulatory Guidance – Fitness and Propriety.
+The F&P forms are available on the F&P Assessment Forms page.

 It should be noted that the onus is on the licence applicant and relevant persons connected with the licence applicant to satisfy the Authority that they are fit and proper, not on the Authority to prove that they are not.